About WPLib Box

 Projects are often temporary teams whose main focus is to deliver on time, under budget, and within

-.
-And when these things are achieve, the project is considered a success.
-In the context of a local development solution that often means a limited feature set that meets a contrained use-case, and they done when they meet the needs of their developers.
+a local development solution that often means a limited feature set that meets a contrained use-case,

-Products, on the other hand have a longer intended lifetime than a projects.
-They often have a clear vision for what they intend to be and a consistent team design to achieve those goals.
-Success for products is not measured in meeting milestores but instead on having very happy users that use the product consistently over time.
+vision for what they intend to be and a consistent team design to achieve those goals.
+Success for products

-A "Platform," not just a Product
+A "Platform," not just a Product¶

 When we decided to expand our vision for WPLib Box we decided that what we wanted was to create a "Platform" upon which other developers with devops experience could build, and not just a product whose flavors are only vanillia and chocolate.